xgallom/sprinter/README.md

 and the `.svd` file of the chip for peripheral mapping for the debugger.

 - __docs__ contains markdown sources for documentation, which are used to generate HTML via mdbook.
+You can browse them in github as markdown, or view the build docs [here](https://xgallom.github.io/sprinter/).

 - __startup__ contains a standard generated loader in assembly, with interrupt vectors and so on.